codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 tags: [Haskell]
 ---

 I use Cassandra at work and was wondering what a complete solution for connecting to it with Haskell would look like.
-The following will function mainly as a cookbook for connecting to cassandra but is also littered with the real world sharp edges (and their workarounds) you sometimes have to deal with in Real World Haskell development.
+The following will function mainly as a cookbook for connecting to Cassandra but is also littered with the real world sharp edges (and their workarounds) you sometimes have to deal with in Real World Haskell development.

 I go to Hackage and type in "Cassandra" and [these results](http://hackage.haskell.org/packages/search?terms=cassandra) are returned: